Twitter hides Trump's tweet for violating its rules about glorifying violence

+The fight between Donald Trump and Twitter took a fresh turn on Friday, as the two locked horns over tweets by Trump.

-Twitter has hidden one of Donald Trump's tweets, which it says violates its rules by glorifying violence.
+Trump's ire was sparked by Twitter's decision to hide one of his tweets, which the tech giant said violated its rules by glorifying violence.
 Rather than being deleted, the tweet has been tagged with a label and can still be read if it's clicked on.

 "This Tweet violated the Twitter Rules about glorifying violence," says the label, applied early Friday.
 "However, Twitter has determined that it may be in the public's interest for the Tweet to remain accessible."

 Trump was tweeting about the protests taking place in Minneapolis following the death of George Floyd in police custody.
-In the hidden tweet, Trump called the protestors "thugs, after threatening to send in the National Guard.
-"When the looting starts, the shooting starts," he said.
+In the hidden tweet, Trump called the protestors "thugs" after threatening to send in the National Guard.
+"When the looting starts, the shooting starts," he tweeted.

+The official White House Twitter account later reposted the hidden tweet in full.

+The president also struck back at Twitter in a tweet, claiming the company was targeting him and reinforcing his earlier threat of regulation.

 Twitter's use of labels is part of its strategy to crack down on the spread of fake news and other forms of harmful content being posted on its platform, following pressure from governments worldwide to shoulder more responsibility for stemming the flow of misinformation.
 Once a label has been applied to a tweet, it can no longer be liked, retweeted or replied to, although other Twitter users can retweet the original tweet with their own comment attached.

-Twitter further explained its decision to apply a "public interest notice" via its official comms Twitter account on Friday.
+The San Francisco-based company further explained its decision to apply a "public interest notice" via its official Twitter Comms account on Friday.

 "We've taken action in the interest of preventing others from being inspired to commit violent acts, but have kept the Tweet on Twitter because it is important that the public still be able to see the Tweet given its relevance to ongoing matters of public importance," it added.

-Critics of the social media company have claimed that by applying labels to tweets, it is censoring free speech.
-Trump has previously accused social media sites of being biased against conservatives, and the White House launched a website that let people report social media accounts they suspected of being banned due to political bias.
+Critics of the social media company have claimed that by applying labels to tweets, Twitter is censoring free speech.
+Trump has previously accused social media sites of being biased against conservatives, and the White House launched a website that lets people report social media accounts they suspect of being banned due to political bias.

 Trump hasn't yet tweeted following Twitter's decision to hide his latest tweet.
-Representatives for the White House didn't immediately respond to request for comment.
+Representatives of the White House didn't immediately respond to request for comment.

 Discuss: Twitter hides Trump's tweet for violating its rules about glorifying violence